Thirteen Ghosts

 Thirteen Ghosts (also known as 13 Ghosts and stylized as THIR13EN Ghosts) is a 2001 supernatural horror film directed by Steve Beck in his directorial debut.
 A remake of the 1960 film 13 Ghosts by William Castle, the film stars Tony Shalhoub, Embeth Davidtz, Matthew Lillard, Shannon Elizabeth, Alec Roberts, Rah Digga, and F. Murray Abraham.
-It was released to theaters on October 26, 2001.

-The film was unsuccessful critically and grossed $68 million against its $42 million budget.
+The film was considered a box-office disappointment, grossing $68 million on a $42 million budget.
+Thirteen Ghosts received generally negative reviews from critics, though the production design was praised.
+Years after its release, the film garnered a cult following.

+In 2023, Dark Castle Entertainment announced a television adaptation.

 Plot

-Ghost hunter Cyrus Kriticos and his psychic assistant Dennis Rafkin lead a team on a mission to capture a spirit called the Juggernaut.
-Several men, including Cyrus, are killed while the team is able to catch the ghost.
-Cyrus's nephew Arthur, a widower, is informed by Cyrus's estate lawyer, Ben Moss, that he has inherited Cyrus' mansion.
+Ghost hunter Cyrus Kriticos and his psychic assistant, Dennis Rafkin, lead a specialized team on a mission to capture a spirit in a junkyard.
+Cyrus and several of his men are killed, but the team successfully captures the ghost.
+His nephew Arthur, a widower, is informed by Cyrus' estate lawyer, Ben Moss, that he has inherited Cyrus' mansion.
 Financially insecure, Arthur decides to move there with his two children, Kathy and Bobby, and their nanny, Maggie.

-Dennis meets the family as they tour the mansion.
-The residence is made entirely of glass sheets inscribed with Latin phrases, which Dennis recognizes as barrier spells.
-He discovers that the twelve angry ghosts he and Cyrus captured are imprisoned in the house, held captive by the spells.
-As he warns Arthur, Moss unwittingly triggers a mechanism that seals the house and releases the ghosts.
-Moss dies when a set of sliding doors cut him in half.
-Bobby sees several of the ghosts, including the Withered Lover -- his mother Jean, who had died of injuries sustained in a house fire.
+Passing himself off as an electrical technician, Dennis meets the family at the mansion and enters with them.
+The structure is made entirely of glass panels inscribed with Latin phrases, which Dennis recognizes as barrier protection spells.
+He discovers that the twelve ghosts he and Cyrus captured are imprisoned within cells in the basement.
+Pairs of spectral glasses allow their wearers to see the ghosts.
+As Dennis warns Arthur about the ghosts, Moss picks up a briefcase filled with cash and unwittingly triggers a mechanism that seals the house and releases one of them.
+He backs away from her, only to be sliced in half and killed by a pair of closing doors.
+Bobby sees several of the ghosts, including his mother Jean, who had died from injuries sustained in a house fire.
 He is knocked unconscious and dragged away.

-Dennis uses a pair of spectral glasses that allow the wearer to see the supernatural realm to avoid the ghosts.
-The Jackal, one of the most dangerous ghosts, attacks Kathy and Arthur but they are saved by Kalina Oretzia, a spirit liberator who is attempting to free the ghosts.
-Kathy disappears.
-The four adults gather in the library where Arthur learns that Jean's ghost is also in the house.
-Kalina explains that the house is a machine, powered by the captive ghosts, that allows its user to see the past, present, and future.
-The only way to shut it down is through the creation of a thirteenth ghost from a sacrifice of love.
-Arthur realizes that he must become that ghost to save his children.
+Kalina Oretzia, a spirit liberator attempting to free the ghosts, drives one of them away when it attacks Kathy and Arthur.
+Kathy disappears while Kalina is explaining her presence, and the four adults flee from the ghosts and take shelter in the library, where Arthur learns that Jean's ghost is one of those trapped in the house.
+Kalina tells them that the house is a machine which will be powered by the captive ghosts, allowing its users to see the past, present, and future.
+However, she says, a thirteenth ghost arising from a sacrifice motivated by pure love can act as a failsafe and shut the house down.
+Arthur realizes that he must become that ghost by dying to save the children.